-- If you do not have a serger, sew a baby hem by turn under to the wrong side of the fabric 1/4' on all the edges.
-Turn that 1/4" under again, to enclose all raw edges Pin the edges in place and miter the corners as shown in.
+- If you do not have a serger, sew a baby hem by turn under to the wrong side of the fabric 1/4-inch on all the edges.
+Turn that 1/4-inch under again to enclose all raw edges Pin the edges in place and miter the corners.

 - Topstitch or hand-sew the hem to hold it in place.
 Whatever method you use to secure the edges, enclose all raw edges since baby items go through the laundry many times, you don't want the fabric to fray.

 - Use a 1 1/4 yard for a square blanket from 45-inch-wide fabric.

 - Use a decorative stitch to topstitch the hem for a decorative blanket.

 - Use fleece with a serged roll hem, in any size to make a great gift for an adult.
 A hand-sewn blanket stitch makes a decorative edge on fleece because it does not fray.